 You can process unresolved difficulties, make sense of your current experiences, and find new ways of coping that leave you feeling more empowered.

 If you feel stuck, lost or conflicted, and that life is getting on top of you, taking some time out to talk to a counsellor could help you to find some breathing space, clarity and improved emotional and physical well-being.

 How can I help you?

 We are all human and struggle at times and there is no shame in asking for help.

-Some of the many issues I have helped people with are; Depression, anxiety, stress, bereavement, complicated grief, relationship issues, anger, long-term health issues, feelings of guilt or shame, abuse, domestic abuse, trauma, redundancy, low self-esteem and coping with change…
+Some of the many issues I have helped people with are; Depression, anxiety, stress, bereavement, loss, complicated grief, bereavement by suicide, relationship issues, anger, long-term health issues, feelings of guilt or shame, abuse, domestic abuse, trauma, redundancy, low self-esteem and coping with change…

-I promote Mindfulness-based work which focuses on strengthening your resources and resilience, and this can be very effective if you are looking for support for anxiety and stress-related difficulties.
+I promote Mindfulness-based work which focuses on strengthening your resources and resilience, and this can be very effective if you are looking for support for anxiety and stress-related difficulties, personally and professionally.

-My compassion-focused approach can help you to feel safe when exploring painful or difficult experiences.
+My compassion-focused approach can help you to feel safe when exploring painful or difficult experiences, both recent and historic.